hashicorp/terraform-provider-azurerm/website/docs/r/network_interface.html.markdown

 -> **NOTE:** At this time Network Interface <-> Load Balancer Inbound NAT Rule associations need to be configured both using this field (which is now Deprecated) and using the `azurerm_network_interface_nat_rule_association` resource.
 This field is deprecated and will be removed in favour of that resource in the next major version (2.0) of the AzureRM Provider.

-* `application_security_group_ids` - (Optional / **Deprecated**) List of Application Security Group IDs which should be attached to this NIC

--> **NOTE:** At this time Network Interface <-> Application Security Group associations need to be configured both using this field (which is now Deprecated) and using the `azurerm_network_interface_application_security_group_association` resource.
-This field is deprecated and will be removed in favour of that resource in the next major version (2.0) of the AzureRM Provider.

 * `primary` - (Optional) Is this the Primary Network Interface?
 If set to `true` this should be the first `ip_configuration` in the array.

 ## Attributes Reference